-From the first our Psychology has stood high in the estimation of other colleges, and has received the unqualified praise of our students.
-Prof. Jonathan Rigdon, author of a psychology in preparation, and a graduate of Boston School for the Philosophical Course of Boston University, and a teacher of ten years' experience, is the teacher.
-Hereafter we shall spend two terms on this subject, instead of one, but the work will be so arranged that the students may begin it any term in the year.
+From the first our Psychology has stood high in the estimation of other colleges and has received the unqualified praise of our students.
+We spend two terms on this subject, but the work is so arranged that the students may begin it any term in the year.
 Particular attention is given to the nature of Mind, its dependence and influence upon the physical organism, the three general forms of mental energy, Cognitional, Emotional and Volitional.
 Also a full discussion is given of sensation, and all the specific forms of intellectual activity in the order of their complexity, Perception, Memory, Imagination, Conception, Judgment and Reason.
 Also, special attention is given to the Educational Psychology.
 Wherever a principle is given its educational application is pointed out.
 This work is intended especially to prepare teachers for their work.